ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

    to its underlying network devices and resources CAN be different in different queries.
-In order to respond to the second request correctly, an ALTO server MUST store the mapping of each path vector request until the client fully retrieves the property information, which CAN substantially harm the server scalability and potentially lead to Denial-of-Service attacks.
+In order to respond to the second request correctly, an ALTO server MUST store the mapping of each path vector request until the client fully retrieves the property information.
+The "stateful" behavior CAN substantially harm the server scalability and potentially lead to Denial-of-Service attacks.

 Thus, the path vector extension encapsulates all essential information in one request, and returns both path vectors and properties associated with the ANEs